pratulsharma/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-To find which color space to apply HOG, I use `get_hog_features()` function to return an image equivalent to extracted features, and visualized how recognizable the output image is?
+To find which color space to apply HOG, I use `get_hog_features()` function to return an image equivalent of extracted features, and visualized how recognizable the output image is?
 I experimented with different hog parameters and finally decided the parameters (as in previous comment) that gave high test accuracy for the SVM classifier.
 The code for this is under `Final HOG` cell

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).